abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 with a sledgehammer and annihilate it.
 By paying attention to desire and recognizing what desire is doing, we can see how silly it is when we get hooked.
-You can ask yourself, *How dumb can I get?* That’s the way to step back from it—by seeing desire clearly and not making a problem of it.
+You can ask yourself, *How dumb can I get?* That’s the way to step back from it—by seeing desire clearly and not making a problem out of it.

 # The Whole of the Holy Life